shantur/jarvis-mcp/opencode-plugin/README.md

 ## License

-MIT - Same as the MCP Voice Interface project
+MIT - Same as the Jarvis MCP project